apache/couchdb-documentation/src/best-practices/reverse-proxies.rst

 Here's a basic excerpt for using a ``VirtualHost`` block config to use Apache as a reverse proxy for CouchDB.
-You need at least to configure Apache with the ``--enable-proxy --enable-proxy-http`` options and use a version equal or higher than Apache 2.2.7 in order to use the ``nocanon`` option in the ``ProxyPass`` directive.
+You need at least to configure Apache with the ``--enable-proxy --enable-proxy-http`` options and use a version equal to or higher than Apache 2.2.7 in order to use the ``nocanon`` option in the ``ProxyPass`` directive.
 The ``ProxyPass`` directive adds the ``X-Forwarded-For`` header needed by CouchDB, and the ``ProxyPreserveHost`` directive ensures the